Definitions

 Encapsulation

-Combining data, and the functions that work on them, into a single object.
+Combining data, and the functions that work on them, into a single object and making it impossible to change the data except by using the object's methods.

 Empty List